Stabilizing Your Crawl Space: Your Options

 This is important because other solutions don’t even touch the potential problem of weak soil.
 If you have weak soil, your foundation jacks need to take that problem into account.
 With a weak soil solution like the IntelliJack™ system offers, you’ll be more well-equipped to handle the problem of further settling because of poor foundational support.

 You want to make sure you don’t just have something that can support your foundation.
 You want your system to be able to actually lift it back to its proper position.
 That’s why foundation lifting jacks are so important.
 If your foundation has currently started to sink dramatically, you need an option that can raise your foundation high enough to put it back to where it started.

 That’s where the IntelliJack™ system comes in.
-It has the capacity to lift 60,000 pounds.
-That’s the weight of three elephants.
+Our crawl space support system has an allowable load capacity of more than 24,000 pounds per support jack, and is tested and certified to the highest industry standards.
 With this massive capacity, you don’t have to worry about whether or not your foundation floor jacks are up to the task, because you already know they are.

 A Long-Term Answer